This post will teach you everything you need to know about the dark academia aesthetic.

 As you embark on your new scholarly approach to life, you may want some clothing to get into the darkly illuminating mood.

-Some features of a Dark Academia wardrobe include dark colors, lots of oversized sweaters, coats, sweater vests, loafers, and turtlenecks.
+A Dark Academia wardrobe features include dark colors, lots of oversized sweaters, coats, sweater vests, loafers, and turtlenecks.

 My rule of thumb is “What would a distinguished professor wear?”